ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

     [access token](#response-token) usable at the RS.
 The access token response includes a token management URI.

-3. The client instance [presents the token](#use-access-token) to the RS.
+3. The client instance [uses the access token](#use-access-token) to call the RS.

-4. The RS validates the token and returns an appropriate response for the API.
+4. The RS validates the access token and returns an appropriate response for the API.

-5. Time passes and the client instance presents the token to the RS again.
+5. Time passes and the client instance uses the access token to call the RS again.

-6. The RS validates the token and determines that the access token is expired The RS responds to the client instance with an error.
+6. The RS validates the access token and determines that the access token is expired The RS responds to the client instance with an error.

 7. The client instance calls the token management URI returned in (2) to [rotate the access token](#rotate-access-token).
-The client instance presents the access token as well as the appropriate key.
+The client instance [uses the access token](#use-access-token) in this call as well as the appropriate key, see the token rotation section for details.

 8. The AS validates the rotation request including the signature and keys presented in (5) and returns a